 - 1.1.
 The Budget is a major decision for the Council and setting and maintaining a balanced budget is a statutory requirement.
-This report provides a summary of the overall financial performance against the 2023-24 budget (i.e., financial year ended 31st March 2024), forecast performance against the 2024-25 approved revenue and capital budget and an update on the 2025-28 Medium Term Financial Strategy (MTFS) adopted by Full Council on 22nd February 2024 - 1.2.
+This report provides a summary of the overall financial performance against the 2023-24 budget (i.e., financial year ended 31st March 2024), forecast performance against the 2025-28 Medium Term Financial Strategy (MTFS) adopted by Full Council on 22nd February 2024 - 1.2.
 This is a key decision because it is likely to result in the Council incurring expenditure or making savings which are significant in as much as they will have a material effect on the level of council tax or balances or contingencies in relation to the Council's overall budget.